Büro für architektonische Schnittstellen

 1. Spatialization of Baroque Axiality:

-The large scale and symmetrical structure of the Belvedere and the public square are extended underneath the ground and architecturally reinterpreted.
+The large scale and symmetrical structure of the Belvedere and the public square are extended underneath the ground and architecturally translated.

 2. Efficient Organization of Visitor Flows: